Jerry Lamb

-Jerry Lamb Hiu-Fung (Chinese: 林曉峰) (born 28 September 1970) is a Hong Kong actor, singer, television presenter, and DJ.
+Gerald Lamb Hiu-Fung (Chinese: 林曉峰) (born 28 September 1970) is a Hong Kong actor, singer, television presenter, and DJ.

 Career

-In 1993, Jerry joined Wharf Cable Television.
+In 1993, Lamb joined Wharf Cable Television.
 In 1994, he appeared in the film He's a Woman, She's a Man and was appreciated by Eric Tsang; shortly after that, he joined Eric Tsang as a cohost of the Super Trio Series, a variety show on Television Broadcasts Limited (TVB).

 In 1995, he portrayed the young lackey Pou-pan in the film Young and Dangerous, becoming one of his best-known roles.
 As an actor, his best performance was seen in the 1996 film The Log with Michael Wong and Kent Cheng.
 A nomination for Best Supporting Actor was presented to Lamb for The Log.

 In 2007, he joined Asia Television Limited as a program host.
 In 2012, he returned to TVB as a host and hosted several shows.
 In 2018, he hosted several talk shows for ViuTV.

-In 2021, in mainland China, he participated in the mainland program Call Me by Fire, and became one of the "brothers in the Greater Bay Area".
+In 2021, in mainland China, he participated in the mainland program Call Me by Fire, and became one of the "Brothers in the Greater Bay Area".

-In 2022, he will guest host the Chinese New Year Gala of the Guangdong Radio and Television Station for the first time and will appear as a singer in the music program Infinity and Beyond (声生不息).
+In 2022, he guest hosted the Chinese New Year Gala of the Guangdong Radio and Television Station for the first time and appeared as a singer in the music program Infinity and Beyond (声生不息).

 Personal life

-Jerry is the younger brother of DJ, pop singer, and actor Jan Lamb and radio personality-turned-singer Sandy Lamb (林姍姍).
+Lamb is the younger brother of DJ, pop singer, and actor Jan Lamb and radio personality-turned-singer Sandy Lamb (林姍姍).
 He is the nephew of actor Ti Lung and his cousin is actor Shaun Tam Chun Yin.

-In 2002, Jerry married Lily Hong, and they have two sons.
-In September 2020, Lily Hong publicly admitted she divorced him.
+In 2002, Lamb married Lily Hong, and they have two sons.
+In September 2020, Hong publicly admitted she divorced him.